Rat 6 Strength

 - Our Stuff Works.
 Guaranteed.

 - Common Questions

-The primary focus of this 8-Week Training Plan is increased strength, but it also includes short, intense, work capacity efforts, as well as high emphasis on core strength strength, mobility, and durability – hallmarks of MTI programming.
+The primary focus of this 8-Week Training Plan is increased strength, but it also includes short, intense, work capacity efforts, as well as a high emphasis on core strength, mobility, and durability – hallmarks of MTI programming.

 This design program is based on a super successful strength training cycle we first deployed with our tactical lab rats in 2013.
 In the years since we’ve deployed Rat 6 progression multiple times in our programming for mountain and tactical athletes.

 You will train 5 days/week for a total of 40 training sessions.
-The intention is that Monday through Friday are are training days.
+The intention is that Monday through Friday are training days.
 Saturday and Sunday are rest days.

 This is the third version of this plan, update Spring, 2017.